The-CEAS-Library/Data_Manipulation_with_Python/README.md

 # Data_Analysis_with_Python
 Fourth workshop in a series of five Python workshops.

-Note: Please click **'launch binder'**, present at the bottom of the page, to launch the Binder.
+Note: Please click **'launch binder'** button, present at the bottom of the page, to launch the Binder.

 Building on topics of the "Introduction to Python Part 1 and 2" and "Intermediate Python" workshops.
 Basic knowledge of Python or attendance these workshops is strongly recommended.